LoyolaChicagoBooks/introcs-csharp/rst/while-with-sequence.rst

 There are several ways to check if a character is a digit.
 We could use the ``Contains`` idiom from above, but here is another option:
-The codes for digits are sequential, and since characters are technically a kind of integer, we can
+The integer codes for digits are sequential, and since characters are technically a kind of integer, we can
 compare:  The character ``s[i]`` is a digit if it is in the range from ``'0'`` to ``'9'``, so the condition can be written::